-Doctoral Student in Space Plasma Physics
+Doctoral Candidate in Space Plasma Physics

 Georgia Institute of Technology

-My name is Peter Addison, and I am a doctoral student in the School of Earth and Atmospheric Sciences at Georgia Tech.
+My name is Peter Addison, and I am a doctoral candidate in the School of Earth and Atmospheric Sciences at Georgia Tech.
 My research is focused on understanding the surface bombardment of icy moons within the Solar System by energetic charged particles (ions and electrons).
 The effects of this bombardment range from radically altering the surface composition to generating a moon’s tenuous atmosphere.
 I am currently studying these processes in action on Jupiter’s moon Europa, one of the most promising sources for potential extraterrestrial life in the solar system.

 - Charged Particle Bombardment of Jupiter’s Moon Europa: Embedded deep within Jupiter’s magnetosphere, the icy moon Europa is exposed to a withering barrage of fast-moving charged particles.
 These particles play a key role in altering Europa’s incredibly young surface, both by breaking down surface compounds, and by “kicking up” (sputtering) neutral particles.
 Sputtering of Europa’s surface ice is the leading theory behind the generation of Europa’s dilute oxygen exosphere.
 Therefore, a detailed understanding of how and where these particles impact the surface is critical for a comprehensive understanding of the moon.
 Furthermore, charged particle bombardment can disrupt and even destroy critical instruments on spacecraft sent to explore the icy moon.
 Mapping of the surface bombardment can therefore inform future spacecraft missions as to the extent to which they must shield their instruments from charged particle irradiation, and where the safest location is to land so as to minimize risk to the instruments.